SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.zh-cn.md

 - From the Selenium repository.
 The Selenium Manager source code is stored in the main Selenium repo under the folder [rust](https://github.com/SeleniumHQ/selenium/tree/trunk/rust).
 Moreover, you can find the compiled versions for Windows, Linux, and macOS in the [common folder](https://github.com/SeleniumHQ/selenium/tree/trunk/common/manager) of this repo.
 - From the build workflow.
 Selenium Manager is compiled using a [GitHub Actions workflow]((https://github.com/SeleniumHQ/selenium/actions/workflows/build-selenium-manager.yml)).
 This workflow creates binaries for Windows, Linux, and macOS.
 You can download these binaries from these workflow executions.
-- From the cache (under development - just in Java).
-In the upcoming versions of the Selenium Java bindings, the Selenium Manager binaries will be extracted from each binding distribution and copied to the cache folder.
-For instance, the Selenium Manager binary shipped with Selenium 4.15.0 will be stored in the folder `~/.cache/selenium/manager/0.4.15`).
+- From the cache.
+As of version 4.15.0 of the Selenium Java bindings, the Selenium Manager binary is extracted and copied to the cache folder.
+For instance, the Selenium Manager binary shipped with Selenium 4.15.0 is stored in the folder `~/.cache/selenium/manager/0.4.15`).

 ## Examples
 Let's consider a typical example: we want to manage chromedriver automatically.
 For that, we invoke Selenium Manager as follows (notice that the flag `--debug` is optional, but it helps us to understand what Selenium Manager is doing):